-- A. Refer to Specification Section 260800: Electrical Commissioning. - B. Factory authorized service representative shall conduct an 8-hour training seminar for Owner's Representatives upon completion and acceptance of system.
-Instructions shall include operation, maintenance and testing of equipment with both classroom training and hands-on instruction. - C. Contractor shall schedule training with a minimum of 7-days advance notice.
+- A. Refer to Specification Section 260800: Electrical Commissioning. - B. Refer to Specification Section 017900: Demonstration and Training

+- C. Contractor & factory authorized service representative shall conduct an 8-hour training seminar for Owner's Representatives upon completion and acceptance of system.
+Instructions shall include operation, maintenance and testing of equipment with both classroom training and hands-on instruction. - 1.
+Course objectives shall be consistent with PMCS capabilities as identified herein in section 2.2 - D. Contractor shall schedule training with a minimum of 7-days advance notice.